Prag8855/aab/content/guides/german-health-insurance.md

 ### Insurance brokers

-Health insurance brokers help you choose health insurance.
+Brokers help you choose health insurance.
 They help you for free.
 They get paid by health insurers to bring them new customers.
 I strongly recommend you to ask a broker to help you choose health insurance.

 Always work with a broker (*Makler*), not an agent (*Vertreter*).
-Brokers are independent, and recommend health insurance from different companies.
+Brokers are independent.
+They recommend health insurance from different companies.
 Agents only sell insurance from specific companies.

-For example, Feather is an agent, and they mostly sell insurance from Hallesche.[^61] They are a great company and I trust them, but their recommendations are not neutral.

 If you are an immigrant, choose a broker who works with expats.
 Your needs are different, and your broker must know how to help you.

 {% include '_blocks/healthInsuranceQuestion.html' %}

+[Feather](/out/feather) is an agent, not a broker.
+They mostly sell insurance from Hallesche.[^61] [Ottonova](/out/ottonova) sells their own insurance.

 ## What to do next